rapidsai/clx/examples/streamz/README.md

 ## Create Docker Container

-A docker container is created using the image above.
+A Docker container is created using the image above.
 The 'docker run' format to build your container is shown below.
 Note: volume binding to the container is an optional argument.

 **Preferred - Docker CE v19+ and nvidia-container-toolkit**